Posted On: April 17, 2025

 • Increased competitiveness and market opportunities

-• Environmental Impact: ISO 14001 requires organizations to identify and assess their environmental aspects and impacts, considering their activities, products, and services.
+• Impact Assessment: ISO 14001 requires organizations to identify and assess their environmental aspects and impacts, considering their activities, products, and services.

-• Compliance: The standard emphasizes compliance with applicable environmental laws, regulations, and other requirements.
+• Environmental Compliance: The standard emphasizes compliance with applicable environmental laws, regulations, and other requirements.

-• Objectives and Targets: ISO 14001 prompts organizations to set environmental objectives and targets for improvement.
+• Setting Objectives and Targets: ISO 14001 prompts organizations to set environmental objectives and targets for improvement, and then implement plans and programs to achieve these goals.

 • Lifecycle Perspective: The standard encourages considering environmental aspects throughout the lifecycle of products and services.